-Books that include early history of the family(4) relay a vague and occasionally conflicting story that Benjamin Warner came from either Poland or the Russian Empire to Baltimore in 1883 or 1885.
+Books that include early history of the family(1) relay a vague, partly fictionalized and occasionally conflicting story that Benjamin Warner came from Krasnoshiltz in either Poland or the Russian Empire to Baltimore in 1883 or 1885.
 The rest of his family followed.
-His wife was Pearl and two surviving children came with her: Anna and Hirsch/Harry.
-In Baltimore Abraham/Albert, Samuel, Henry, Rose and Fannie were born.
+His wife was Pearl and two surviving children came with her: Anna and Hirsch, later known as Harry Morris Warner.
+In Baltimore Abraham/Albert, Samuel, Rose and Fannie were born.
 Sons David and Jacob/Jack were born in London, Ontario.
-The family returned to Baltimore after a couple of years, then moved to Youngstown, Ohio, where Sadie and Milton were born.
+The family returned to Baltimore after several years, then moved to Youngstown, Ohio, where Sadie and Milton were born.

-Beginning with the United States Federal Census, the 1900 enumeration places the Warner family in Youngstown, Ohio.(5) That source says Anna, Harry, Abraham and Samuel were born in Russia.
+Beginning with the United States Federal Census, the 1900 enumeration places the Warner family in Youngstown, Ohio.(2) That source says Anna, Harry, Abraham and Samuel were born in Russia.
 The rest were born in Maryland.
 Their immigration date is 1886.
-The 1910 census has children Harry M. and Samuel born in Russia, Jack and David born in Canada and the rest in Maryland.(6)
+The 1910 census has children Harry M. and Samuel born in Russia, Jack and David born in Canada and the rest in Maryland.(3)

 Summary of proposed corrections to the accepted early history of the Benjamin Warner family

-Benjamin "Wonsal" immigrated from Hamburg to Liverpool on the ship Chester in January 1888, then from Liverpool to Baltimore on the ship Polynesian in January and February 1888.
-His wife Pearl was the "Pere Urnsal" who came to Baltimore from Bremen on the ship Hermann in October 1889.
+Benjamin "Wonsal" immigrated from Hamburg to Liverpool on the steamship Chester in January 1888, then from Liverpool to Baltimore on the ship Polynesian in January and February 1888.
+His wife Pearl was the "Pere Urnsal" who came to Baltimore from Bremen on the steamship Hermann in October 1889.
 Traveling with her were her children "Rifke," "Moses," "Abraham," "Schmul" and infant "Reisel."
 In Baltimore the family name was changed to Warner.
-Rifke was given the name Anna, perhaps in combination with Rebecca.
-Moses, whom the Warner family also calls Hirsch, became Harry Morris.
+Rifke was given the name Anna.
+Moses, whom the Warner family also called Hirsch, became Harry Morris.
 Abraham became Albert in his adulthood.
-Schmul, who may also have been known as Levy,(9) became Samuel Louis and Reisel became Rose.
+Schmul, who may have had the second name Levy, became Samuel Louis, and Reisel became Rose.
 Harry, Albert, Samuel and their younger brother Jack eventually entered the motion picture business and started the "Warner Brothers" film studio.

-Samuel Louis Warner, original name perhaps Schmuel Levy Wonsal, born in the Russian Empire, probably in the town of Krasnoshiltz, 10 August 1885.(13)
+Samuel Louis Warner, original name perhaps Schmuel Levy Wonsal, born in the Russian Empire, probably in the town of Krasnoshiltz, 10 August 1885.(14)